Delay Violation Probability and Effective Rate of Downlink NOMA over $\alpha$-$\mu$ Fading Channels: Results and Discussion

 \section{Results and Discussion}

 To analyze the performance of the system, we assume that $BT = 1$ and $\Omega_s = 1$.
 First we analyze the effect of $\Omega_w$ on the ER of NOMA, and also on the difference between the performance of the NOMA and OMA systems.
 Fig.~\ref{MeanValue} shows numerically evaluated results for the ER of the strong and weak user, as well as the sum ER of downlink NOMA, for $\Omega_s = 1$ and different values of $\Omega_w$.
 It can be noted from the figure that as the value of $\Omega_w$ increases, $R_{w, \mathrm{NOMA}}$ also increases in the low-to-mid SNR regime.
 This happens because an increase in the value of $\Omega_w$ results in a better (average) channel quality between the source $S$ and the weak user $U_w$.
 Interestingly, for high SNR values, $R_{w, \mathrm{NOMA}}$ becomes (almost) constant regardless of the value of $\Omega_w$, which is in line with~\eqref{Ew_high}.
 As for all the cases of $\Omega_w$ we have considered the value of $\Omega_s$ in the corresponding system to be fixed at $1$, the value of $R_{\mathrm{sum, NOMA}}$ is larger for larger values of $\Omega_w$ in the low-to-mid SNR regime and converges to the same value in the high-SNR regime.
 For the same system parameters, Fig.~\ref{NOMA-OMA_Diff_Omega} shows the numerically computed results on the difference between the sum ER of downlink NOMA and the corresponding downlink OMA system, i.e., $R_{\mathrm{sum, NOMA}}- R_{\mathrm{sum, OMA}}$.
 It can be noted form the figure that this difference is larger for smaller values of $\Omega_w$, i.e., the case when the channel quality of the $S$-$U_s$ link and $S$-$U_w$ links are significantly different.
-This occurs because, for the case when $\Omega_s$ is fixed at $1$, although a larger value of $\Omega_w$ in the case of NOMA results in a higher sum ER in the low-to-mid SNR range, the corresponding increase in the ER of the weak user in the case of OMA is much larger, resulting in a smaller value of $R_{\mathrm{sum, NOMA}}- R_{\mathrm{sum, OMA}}$.
-Therefore, in the remaining figures in this paper, we will consider $\Omega_w = 0.1$.
-Assuming the target data rate for both $U_s$ and $U_w$ to be $r_{\mathrm{target}} = 2$ bpcu and following the arguments in~\cite{EL}, a legitimate range for $a_s$ is given by $0 < a_s < 1/2^{r_{\mathrm{target}}}$.
-Therefore, we use a one-dimensional numerical search over the discrete set $a_s \in \{0.01, 0.02, \ldots, 0.24\}$ in order to maximize the sum ER of downlink NOMA.
-For $\rho$ in the range from 10 dB to 40 dB, the optimal value of $a_s$ to maximize $R_{\mathrm{sum, NOMA}}$ is found to be 0.24, which is the maximum value considered for numerical evaluation.
-This occurs because most of the ER in $R_{\mathrm{sum, NOMA}}$ is obtained by $R_{s, \mathrm{NOMA}}$ (as the link between $S$ and $U_s$ is comparatively stronger).
-Therefore, throughout this section, we use $a_s = 0.24$.